herve4m/quay-collection/docs/quay_quota_module.rst

 ..
 Description

-- Create, delete, and update teams in organizations.
+- Create, delete, and update storage quota for organizations.

 ..
 Aliases